tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 </center>

 A **data management plan** maps out in advance what you intend to do with research data during each part of the project cycle.
-This mini-module will guide you through guiding questions and considerations for managing research data effectively at each stage of the research process.
+This mini-module will guide you through key questions and considerations for managing research data effectively at each stage of the research process.
 <br>

 ## Download this template!